nextmv-io/sdk/model/README.md

 # Model

 Package `model` provides modeling components, such as domains and ranges.
+A domain is a data structure which allows to efficiently store and access a finite number of integers.
+It does this by storing ranges of integer values.

 See [godocs][godocs] for package docs.